We all know the first thing that pops into your mind when you think of Jimmy Savile, and it’s likely not wrestling.

 But, that is who Jimmy Savile was, and he ran with it.
 He became a wrestler in a mix of chance and arrogance.
 A promoter in the late 1950s asked him to referee a charity benefit for a wrestler who died in the ring.

 Savile, claiming he didn’t know how to referee, instead demanded to wrestle instead, putting his Judo practise to good use.
-He was trained by Les Kellet, undertaking a six-week crash course in professional wrestling.
+He was said to be trained by Les Kellet, undertaking a six-week crash course in professional wrestling.

 Jimmy Savile Was ‘Very, Very Bad’ As A Wrestler